worlddemocrats/academy/CONTRIBUTING.md

 1. Fork the repo.
 2. Create your branch from `main`.
 3. Make your changes.
-4. Submit a pull request with a detailed explanation of your changes.
+4. Submit a pull request with the following details:
+    - A summary of the changes you've made.
+    - The reasons you believe these changes will enhance the project.
+    - Any additional information that could help us understand your contribution better.

+## Code of Conduct

+By participating in this project, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).
+Please read it before contributing.
+We are committed to making participation in this project a respectful and inclusive experience for everyone.

 ## Contact